rackerlabs/rackspace-how-to/content/cloud-servers/create-a-linux-swap-file.md

         vm.swappiness=10

-    Start with a value of `10` and increase if it necessary.
-A typical default value for swappiness is `60`.
-The higher the number (up to `100`), the more often the system uses swap.
+    Start with a value of 10 and increase if it necessary.
+A typical default value for swappiness is 60.
+The higher the number (up to 100), the more often the system uses swap.

     The degree to which swappiness affects performance depends on how your memory is currently used.
 We recommend that you experiment to find an optimal value.
-At `0`, the system only uses the swap file when it runs out of memory entirely.
+At 0, the system only uses the swap file when it runs entirely out of memory.
 Higher values enable the system to swap idle processes out in order to free memory for disk caching, potentially improving overall system performance.

 6. Check that the swap file was created by entering the following command: